Green Hygienics Holdings Inc. Announces LOI for the Acquisition of Bohemian Beverage Co.

-SAN DIEGO, April 23, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- Green Hygienics Holdings Inc. (OTCQB: GRYN) ("Green Hygienics" or the "Company"), a company focused on the high standard cultivation and processing of industrial hemp and manufacturing of pharmaceutical-grade bioactive cannabinoids, is very excited to announce it has entered into a letter of intent (the "LOI") to acquire Bohemian Beverage Co.
+SAN DIEGO, April 23, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- Green Hygienics Holdings Inc. (OTCQB: GRYN) ("Green Hygienics" or the "Company"), a company focused on the high standard cultivation and processing of industrial hemp and manufacturing of pharmaceutical grade-bioactive cannabinoids, is very excited to announce it has entered into a letter of intent (the "LOI") to acquire Bohemian Beverage Co.
+The LOI was executed on April 19, 2021, and, currently, the stakeholders are working on the definitive agreement.

-Bohemian Beverage Co. is a profitable, revenue-generating entity with an extraordinary brand portfolio of more than 20 unique beverage brands, including CBD-infused teas, ginger ale, beers, ciders, cocktails and more, which are directly distributed and sold through the company’s own subsidiary storefront.
-The company was also the very first brewery, cidery, distillery and manufacturer of CBD beverages in the state of Virginia.
+Bohemian Beverage Co. is a profitable, revenue-generating entity with an extraordinary brand portfolio of more than 20 unique beverage brands, including CBD-infused teas, kombuchas, beers, ciders, ready-to-drink cocktails and more, which are directly distributed and sold through the company’s own subsidiary storefront.
+Bohemian Beverage Co. was also the very first brewery, cidery, distillery and manufacturer of CBD beverages in the state of Virginia.
 By creating stylish, youthful, sexy branding, promoted by skillful marketing through social media and successful event planning, they have sustained interaction, engagement and participation from their target market.

+“Over the past nine years, we’ve created a new beer with a unique recipe, label and marketing plan every two weeks,” said Bohemian Beverage Co. founder Josh Canada.
+“More than 230 beverages later, we’re leveraging these talents to launch several exciting new brands in the CBD, nonalcoholic, cider and ready-to-drink categories.”

 The current demand for Bohemian Beverage Co. products is outpacing the current production capabilities.
 To meet the growth, the next step in their expansion is to build a state-of-the-art production facility that has the capability and licencing to produce beer, distilled spirits, cider, wine, CBD-infused and nonalcoholic beverages.
 This serves to leverage both existing and new distribution networks to grow current brands and expand upon brands in development.
 As part of this transaction, Green Hygienics will invest in the construction of a larger bottling facility, “The Grove Brewery,” that is combined with a farmers’ market on a 5-acre land parcel ideally situated on Portsmouth Boulevard in Chesapeake, Virginia.
 Virginia became the first Southern state to legalize marijuana just two weeks ago, as lawmakers voted to approve Gov. Ralph Northam's proposed changes to a bill that will allow adult cannabis use starting in July 2021.